-- The proposed project must be located in a city or county impacted by DR-4344 or DR-4353; - The proposed project must be approved for FEMA PA funds under Categories C through G only; - All sources of funding required to complete the project must be identified and secured or readily accessible; and - The proposed project must relate to infrastructure and tie back to the 2017 disaster.
+The proposed project must be located in a city or county impacted by DR-4344 or DR-4353;

+- The proposed project must be approved as FEMA PA permanent work under Categories C through G only; - All sources of funding required to complete the project must be identified and secured or readily accessible; and - The proposed project must relate to infrastructure and tie back to the 2017 disaster.

-2.4.4.
+1.6.4.
 Eligible Use of Funds